ollipal/my-monitor/README.md

 - test+formatter+linter with: `./app.sh pre-commit`
 - requirements met with: `./app.sh requirements`

-(if the bash script is not working, you can use
-`deno run --allow-read --allow-net --unstable --allow-env app.js` directly to run the application, and
+(if the bash script is not working on your platform, you can use `deno run --allow-read --allow-net --unstable --allow-env app.js` directly to run the application, and
 `TESTING=1 deno test --allow-read --allow-net --allow-env --unstable` for running the tests)

-# Differences compared to the
+# Differences compared to the requirements

 The website/api provides information on the week of the date, and not necessarily for the past 7 days.
 This was done because it makes more sense to me, and it is tecnically as harder/harder.

-# Checklist
+# Requirements

-The checklist for the project requirements can be found at `REQUIREMENTS.md`
+The requirements for the project requirements can be found at `REQUIREMENTS.md`

 Each requirement that has been met is marked with a '✅' symbol.